PURE MTH 7038 - Pure Mathematics Topic A

 On successful completion of this course, students will be able to:

-1) define and recognise a smooth manifold, a Lie group and its Lie algebra and understand how the exponential map relates them to each other,
+1) define and recognise a smooth manifold, a Lie group and its Lie algebra,

 University Graduate Attributes